-• The GoAB is currently implementing the "Resilience to hurricanes in the building sector in Antigua and Barbuda" project, submitted to the Green Climate Fund (GCF), presented to the GCF board in 2020 and with a value of 32.7m USD grant in financing and 13.4m USD co-financing (total project cost 46.1m USD).
+• The GoAB is currently implementing the "Resilience to hurricanes in the building sector in Antigua and Barbuda" project, submitted to the Green Climate Fund (GCF), presented to the GCF board in 2020 and with a value of 32.7m USD grant in financing and 13.4m USD cofinancing (total project cost 46.1m USD).
 This project seeks to build the climate resilience of Antigua and Barbuda's building sector by: 1.
 Climate-proofing interventions implemented in critical public service and community buildings to improve resilience to, and recovery from, extreme climate events, 2.
 Mainstreaming climate change adaptation into the building sector and relevant financial mechanisms, and 3.
-Strengthening climate events.
+Strengthening climate information services to facilitate early action within the building sector to respond to extreme climate events.
 The project aligns to the first and second aspect of the project, but is focused specifically on the education sector.